medic/cht-upgrade-service/README.md

 }
 ```

-Expected successful response when one of the files doesn't exist:
+Expected successful response when a file is skipped:
 ```HTTP/1.1 200```
 ```json
 {